Margaret Kennix: Career and difficulties

+Margaret Kennix had her own medical practice from 1571 to 1585.

 Margaret Kennix dealt with issues regarding her authority to practice medicine in London.
 She particularly dealt with the Royal College of Physicians, then called the "President and College or Commonalty of the Faculty of Physic in London", which at the time had a strong presence in the city.
+King Henry VII established it as a Royal Charter in 1518.
 The Royal College of Physicians was one of the main governing bodies in the field of medicine within.

-King Henry VII established it as a Royal Charter in 1518.
+The College of Physicians repeatedly tried to shut down Kennix and her medical practice because she lacked a valid medical license.
 The college attempted to put a complete stop to Margaret's medical practice.
+The College argued that Kennix’s medical practice was dangerous because she was unlicensed and outside the control of a medical institution.

 Margaret Kennix turned to the royal family for help after the college had consistently attempted to shut down her practice entirely.
 Margaret knew that having someone in the royal family vouching for her was very beneficial.

 Queen Elizabeth I informed the college in 1581 of her support for Margaret Kennix.
 Sir Francis Walsingham informed the College of Queen Elizabeth's support for Margaret, and he listed two separate reasons as to why she should be allowed to practice medicine.
 The first reason was, "God has given her a special knowledge to the benefit of the poorer sort".
 He also informed the college that her family, "wholly depend on the exercise of her skill".
-This was due to Margaret's husband not being able to work.

 The college responded to this act of support with a resounding and stout answer.
 The writer for the college said that Margaret Kennix was an "outlandish, ignorant, sorry woman".
 The college also suggested that allowing Margaret Kennix to practice medicine would set a harmful standard and would be breaking the "Wholesome Laws" that prevent medical practices foreign to the College.
 The College believed her "weakness and insufficiency" were enough to warrant such a response.

 The final decision of the College remains unknown.
+Historians believe Kennix either continued practicing medicine in secret, was allowed to continue to practice, or was forced to stop.

+Conflict with the Royal College of Physicians

+The Royal College of Physicians viewed Margaret Kennix as part of a growing problem of empirics and unlicensed practitioners in Elizabethan London.
+College officials described Kennix as an “outlandish, ignorant, sorry woman” and argued that her medical work threatened established medical authority.

+The conflict reflected broader tensions between licensed physicians and informal healers who relied on practical experience and herbal remedies instead of formal medical training.